 The infection (of almost half of the 450 people present during a carnival) happened via virus particles in the air that was inhaled by those present.
 The thorough study has shown, among other things, that the longer people were present in the room, the greater the chance that they had become infected.
 And the older they were, the higher the probability that they were infected.

-The two elements support my description of how infection proceeds on an individual level and the patterns established globally, as you can see below, this study from August also further supports this.
-The higher the inhaled doses of the virus, the higher the chance of getting infected.
+The two elements support my description of how infection proceeds on an individual level and the patterns established globally.
+See this study from August also further supports this.
+And the higher the inhaled doses of the virus, the higher the chance of getting infected.

 The big question, of course, is how many Covid-19 virions do you have to inhale to get infected?